Volkan Demirel: Fatih Karagümrük

 His first match as manager was a 1–0 away win over Göztepe on 19 December.

 Hatayspor

 On 21 September 2022, Demirel signed with Hatayspor for one season with an option to extend.

+Bodrum

+On 30 October 2024, Bodrum appointed Demirel as the new head coach, following the departure of İsmet Taşdemir.
+On 3 February 2025, Bodrum parted ways with Demirel by mutual agreement.

 Personal life

 Volkan Demirel is married to former Miss Belgium Zeynep Sever.
 They have two daughters named Yade (born in February 2014) and Yeda (born in September 2017).

+Throughout his career, Demirel has often been associated with the nickname "Ayı Volkan" ("Volkan the Bear").
+The nickname "bear", which is also used in Turkish slang as a derogatory term, was given due to his imposing physique and his passionate and forceful demeanor, which sometimes led to him receiving a red card on the field.
+Demirel himself has stated in various interviews that he is not bothered by this nickname and even takes it in good humour.
+On one occasion, he mentioned that his daughter's teddy bear was nicknamed "Volkan".